smithy-lang/smithy/docs/source-1.0/spec/core/model.rst

 Binding identifiers to operations
 ---------------------------------

-*Identifier bindings* indicate which top-level members of the input structure of an operation provide values for the identifiers of a resource.
+*Identifier bindings* indicate which top-level members of the input or output structure of an operation provide values for the identifiers of a resource.

 .. rubric:: Identifier binding validation

 - Child resources MUST provide identifier bindings for all of its parent's identifiers.
-- Identifier bindings may be formed on input or output structure members that are marked as :ref:`required <required-trait>`.
+- Identifier bindings are only formed on input or output structure members that are marked as :ref:`required <required-trait>`.
 - Resource operations MUST form a valid *instance operation* or *collection operation*.